branner-non-code/notes/CONTENT/Git/Useful_Git_patterns.md

         git status

+ 1. To find out what has been changed upstream:

+        git remote update
+        git status

  1. To find out, but only as a dry run, what will be staged:

         git add -Avn .